sidestream-tech/lint-prisma-migrations/README.md

 ## Credits

-This action was developed by [Zoey Kaiser](https://github.com/zoey-kaiser) and was based on https://github.com/batista/lint-filenames
+This action was inspired by https://github.com/batista/lint-filenames